baeyc/functional_responses/README.md

   - files `several_runs_sample_size.py` and `compute_rmse_sample_size.py` allows to obtain Figures 5 and 6,
   - files `several_runs_variability_level.py`, `model_choice_variability_level.py`, and `compute_results_variability_level.py` allow to obtain Figures 7, 8, 9, 10 and Tables 1 and 2,
   - `real_data_analysis.py` allows to obtain all the results (Tables and Figures) of section 3.3.

+>[!WARNING]
-**Note that these scripts can be computationnally heavy and may take several hours to run.
-The computationnal time can be reduced by decreasing the number of repetitions Nsimus.**
+> Note that these scripts can be computationnally heavy and may take several hours to run.
+The computationnal time can be reduced by decreasing the number of repetitions Nsimus.